kipwoker/SoundCloud.API.Client/README.md

 #What's next
 It's almost stable right now.
 You can check out tests with your credentials.

-I want to add this library to nuget and implement in web-project api console like this: https://developers.soundcloud.com/console
+I want implement in web-project api console like this: https://developers.soundcloud.com/console

 But better. :)